Designed and created by Guideline Central in participation with the American Cancer Society

 - Weight: Maintain your weight within the healthy range for your height.

-- Your doctor or standard tables can identify that range.
+- Your healthcare provider or standard tables can identify that range.

-- Minimize sugar, processed foods, and refined grain products.
+- Highly processed foods and refined grain products.

 Rock CL, Thomson C, Gansler T, Gapstur SM, McCullough ML, Patel AV, Andrews KS, Bandera EV, Spees CK, Robien K, Hartman S, Sullivan K, Grant BL, Hamilton KK, Kushi LH, Caan BJ, Kibbe D, Black JD, Wiedt TL, McMahon C, Sloan K, Doyle C. American Cancer Society guideline for diet and physical activity for cancer prevention.
 CA Cancer J Clin.
 2020 Jul;70(4):245-271. doi: 10.3322/caac.21591.
 Epub 2020 Jun 9.
 PMID: 32515498.